notbeandev/SUSDDOS/README.md

-# ThamDDOS
+# SUSDDOS
-ThamDDoS will kill your. with powerful flood and more!
+SUSDDoS will kill your. with powerful flood and more!
 Using a python3!
 Normally Will testing with new MCTham Server
 # notice
-MCTham DDos Not Making Self but will add feture ddos on one srcipt!
+SUSDDos Not Making Self but will add feture ddos on one srcipt!
 # Need for before Install.
 * ubuntu 16.04 or later
 * git command support